 To trim the artichokes, first fill a bowl with water and squeeze half a lemon into it.
 Cut the stem off an artichokes and snap off the tough outer leaves until you get to where the leaves are a lighter green.
 Trim any dark green off the heart (the bottom) and cut about an inch off the tops.
 Slice the artichoke in half lengthwise and remove any fuzzy choke.
 I like to use a grapefruit spoon for this part as it makes scraping the choke out really easy.
-For this recipe, cut the artichokes lengthwise into 1/2″ slices and add the pieces to the lemon water so they won’t discolor.1
+For this recipe, cut the artichokes lengthwise into 1/2″ slices and add the pieces to the lemon water so they won’t discolor.
+See my article on how to cook artichokes for more ideas and recipes.1